RobertoMalatesta/HeadSocket/README.md

 ----------

 <a id="example1"></a>
-### Quickstart example 1 *(asynchronous)*
+### Quick-start example 1 *(asynchronous)*
-In this example server accepts and creates client connections asynchronously and every client gets asynchronous callback `async_received_data` when complete data block is received (continuation WebSocket frames are resolved automaticaly):
+In this example server accepts and creates client connections asynchronously and every client gets asynchronous callback `async_received_data` when complete data block is received (continuation WebSocket frames are resolved automatically):
 ```cpp
 #include <iostream>